michaeljclark/michaeljclark.github.io/index.md

 _**Bit manipulation intrinsics**_

-Finally the bencharks below contain digest algorithms and ciphers which can take advantage of bit manipulation instructions such as rotate and bswap.
-Present day compilers are sophisticated enough to detetc rotate and byte swap logical operations and translate them into x86-64 bit manipulation instructions (`ROR`, `ROL`, `BSWAP`).
+The bencharks below contain digest algorithms and ciphers which can take advantage of bit manipulation instructions such as rotate and bswap.
+Present day compilers detect rotate and byte swap bitwise logical operations by matching intermediate representation patterns that can be lowered directly to bit manipulation instructions such as `ROR`, `ROL`, `BSWAP` on x86-64.
+This approach has the benefit of accelerating code that does not use inline assembly or compiler builtin functions.
 RISC-V currently lacks bit manipulation instructions however there are proposals to add them in the B extension.
+The following is a typical byte swap pattern.

 - _32-bit integer byteswap pattern (4 constants, 4 shifts, 4 ands, 3 ors)_
   - `((rs1 >> 24) & 0x000000ff) | ((rs1 << 8 ) & 0x00ff0000) |` <br />